Location: Leipzig, Germany

 In 1999, Bertolt was fitted with his first myoelectric prosthetic device.
 For the next 10 years he would be a very active user of his prosthesis and tried three different models over the period.

-Bertolt became a trail blazer once again in April 2013, when he upgraded to the i-limb ultra revolution, Touch Bionics' most advanced myoelectric prosthetic device.
-The i-limb ultra revolution offers all of the benefits of past products and more, with advanced features such as a powered rotating thumb, 24 automated grip patterns and gestures, and a mobile application to easily access and program the device's features on-the-go.
+Bertolt became a trail blazer once again in April 2013, when he upgraded to the i-limb revolution.
+The i-limb revolution offers all of the benefits of past products and more, with features such as a powered rotating thumb, 24 automated grip patterns and gestures, and a mobile application to easily access and program the device's features on-the-go.

 In the early summer 2015, Bertolt was fitted with the latest generation of the i-limb technology called the i-limb quantum which is the first upper limb prosthesis that can change grips with a simple gesture.
 The latest generation is also 30% faster, 30% stronger, and offer 50% more battery life.
 He was pleased to attend the International Society of Prosthetics and Orthotics in Lyon, France as an ambassador where Touch Bionics first announced the product introduction.